Julian Gold Rush Days

 Julian Gold Rush Days,, celebrates the discovery of gold in this mountain community and invites visitors to learn more about its history with a weekend of entertainment including gold panning, tomahawk throwing, candle dipping and more.
 Located at The Julian Mining Company in Wynola, the old fashioned mining camp will offer re-enactors,, an arts and crafts market, food and drink, a petting zoo, pony rides, and old fashioned laundry, free parking and plenty of family fun.

-2017 Will also boast several raffle prizes from local merchants and restaurants.
+2017 boasted several raffle prizes from local merchants and restaurants.
 Many chances to win throughout the weekend.
 Bring in any receipt or receipts totally $25 from businesses in Julian for free entry into the raffles.

 Admission is $3 for adults, kids 12 and under free.
 For more information, call 760-765-1857 or visit www.juliangoldrushdays.com.